-- There are no anticipated significant impacts to any Matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act). - A referral under the EPBC Act will not be required.

-- The project may have a significant impact on a Matter of Environmental Significance related to World Heritage places and a referral will/may be submitted to determine if the project is considered a controlled action and if there are further assessment and approval processes required under the Act. - Approving authority: Minister for the Environment (Federal)
+- There are no anticipated significant impacts to any Matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act). - A referral under the EPBC Act will not be required. - OR - The project may have a significant impact on a Matter of Environmental Significance related to World Heritage places and a referral will/may be submitted to determine if the project is considered a controlled action and if there are further assessment and approval processes required under the Act. - Approving authority: Minister for the Environment (Federal)

-Native Vegetation Act 1991:

-• Approval to clear native vegetation will not be required.

-- Approval for clearance of native vegetation will be/likely be/may be required. - Approving authority: Native Vegetation Council or delegate

-Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act):

-- There are no anticipated significant impacts to any Matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act). - A referral under the EPBC Act will not be required.

-The project may impact Matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Subject to the outcome of the ecological and significant impact assessments, a referral under the EPBC Act may be required.

-- The project may have a significant impact on a Matter of Environmental Significance related to vegetation and fauna and a referral will be submitted to determine if the project is considered a controlled action and if there are further assessment and approval processes required under the EPBC Act. - Approving authority: Minister for the Environment (Federal)

-Planning, Development and Infrastructure Act 2016 (PDI Act):

-• Development Approval for tree damaging activities to Regulated/Significant trees will not be required.

-Development Approval for tree damaging activities to Regulated/Significant trees will not be required as exemptions under the PDI Act apply.

-- Approval for tree damaging activities to Regulated/Significant trees will be/likely be required where an exemption under the PDI Act does not apply. - Approving Authority: Minister for Planning

-Landscape South Australia Act 2019

-• The Contractor will be required to manage Declared Plants (if encountered) in accordance with the Landscape South Australia Act 2019.

-Water
+Vegetation and Fauna ESD Objective: Protection of biodiversity The project site is located within an area covered by the: Neutral Native Vegetation Act 1991 Planning, Development and Infrastructure Act 2016 neuliai A vegetation survey and/or fauna survey has been/will be undertaken.
+Neutral The project may/will require clearance of a combination of native vegetation, amenity vegetation, Regulated and Significant trees and weeds to accommodate Reducing the works.
+Neutral Vegetation will not be impacted by the project

+Removal of vegetation will be minimised through detailed design development, where possible, and remaining areas of important vegetation will be protected during construction.
+The extent of vegetation removal will be determined during the detailed design phase.
+Neutral There are no anticipated significant impacts to any Matters of National Environmental Significance under the EPBC Act.
+OR A risk assessment will be undertaken to determine if there are likely to be Neutral significant impacts to any Matters of National Environmental Significance under the EPBC Act.
+OR An EPBC Act referral will be submitted to determine if the project is considered a controlled action under the EPBC Act.
+Approvals for vegetation removal will be sought, and offsets made, in accordance with the Department's Vegetation Removal Policy, and relevant legislation.
+Enhancing Legislative Approvals/Requirements: Native Vegetation Act 1991: Approval to clear native vegetation will not be required.
+OR Approval for clearance of native vegetation will be/likely be/may be required.
+Approving authority: Native Vegetation Council or delegate AND/OR Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act): There are no anticipated significant impacts to any Matters of National Environment Protection and Biodiversity Conservation (EPBC Act).
+A referral under the EPBC Act will not be required.
+OR • The project may impact Matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Subject to the outcome of the ecological and significant impact assessments, a referral under the EPBC Act may be required. : C The project may have a significant impact on a Matter of Environmental Sign to vegetation and fauna and a referral will be submitted to determine if the pr considered a controlled action and if there are further assessment and appro- required under the EPBC Act. oject is Approving authority: Minister for the Environment (Federal) AND/OR Planning, Development and Infrastructure Act 2016 (PDI Act): Development and infrastructure Act 2016 (PDI Act).
+Development Approval for tree damaging activities to Regulated/Signification be required. ant trees will not OR Development Approval for tree damaging activities to Regulated/Signification be required as exemptions under the PDI Act apply. ant trees will not AND/OR Approval for tree damaging activities to Regulated/Significant trees will b required where an exemption under the PDI Act does not apply.
+Approving Authority: Minister for Planning e/likely be AND